enkidevs/curriculum/typescript/introduction/tsc-basic-types/tsc-any-void-null-undefined.md

 `any` means that the value can have any type and is useful when you are unsure of the type of the data you're working with.

-Do not use `any` if you can apply a more specific type because allowing any type defeats the purpose of type-checking.
+> 💡 Do not use `any` if you can apply a more specific type because allowing any type defeats the purpose of type-checking

 ### Void